isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 started her Fast Track @ Schools project to spearhead our IT programme.
 We were the first to officially launch the project at the 44th School Anniversary.
 <br>
-<br>RV became the West 3 Centre of Learning for Science and Technology.
-This
+<br>RVHS became the West 3 Centre of Learning for Science and Technology.
-project is co-sponsored by the National Science and Technology Board and the Ministry of Education.
+This project is co-sponsored by the National Science and Technology Board and the Ministry of Education.
 <br>
-<br>RV was awarded her second Sustained Achievement Awards for Arts, Physical
+<br>RVHS was awarded her second Sustained Achievement Awards for Arts, Physical
 Fitness and Uniformed Groups.</p>
 </td>
 </tr>